Power-and-Renewable-Energy-Lab-INU/DistributedAlgorithms/README.md

 ## For Test Running the Distributed Algorithm With Our Default Datasets

 The distributed workflow is implemented in [services/distributed.py](services/distributed.py).
+Clone or donwload the repository and in the root directory `DistributedAlgorithms/` follow the following steps:

 ### Create and activate a virtual environment